scala-tessella/ring-seq/src/main/paradox/categories/symmetry.md

 ##`symmetry`

-Computes the order of reflectional (mirror) symmetry, the number >= 0 of reflections in which this circular sequence looks exactly the same.
+Computes the order of reflectional (mirror) symmetry, the number >= 0 of reflections in which a circular sequence looks exactly the same.

 @@@ note